raspberrypilearning/3D-scene/en/step_5.md

 </div>

 --- task ---
-Now, program your sprites into layers by programming them.
+Program your sprites into layers by programming them.
 You can keep it simple and just use the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"} if you like, or create multiple layers for more complex projects.

 --- collapse ---
 ---